silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 as a starting point, and add a `milestone:"your-milestone"` filter.

 Merge up from other older [supported release branches](release-process#supported-versions) (e.g. merge `4.0`->`4.1`, `4.1`->`4.2`, `4.2`->`4`, `4`->`master`).
+Some core modules use major version `1` for their CMS 4 release line - this can be considered interchangeable with `4`.

 This is the part of the release that prepares and tests everything locally, but doe not make any upstream changes (so it's safe to run without worrying about